Welcome to "Future of the City Centre"

 international conversations and research

 The city centre plays a fundamental and dynamic role in making the city a vibrant and liveable place but globally it is under immense and sustained pressures.
-It is the site of exchange not only of goods and services but also information and ideas, a place where work interacts with leisure and play, and where people’s lives intersect.
+Positively, it is the site of exchange not only of goods and services but also information and ideas, a place where work interacts with leisure and play, and where people’s lives intersect.
 It is literally the beating heart of the city.

 This AHRC funded project examines these pressures on the city centre across different cities of the world.
 It seeks to learn from the varying responses and experiences of city centres around the world, to explore the future of city centres, asking: who is it for?
 What is it for?
 Where does the future lie?
 How can its future be guided?”